CumulusNetworks/docs/content/cumulus-linux-41/Layer-3/Unequal-Cost-Multipath.md

 To show the extended community in a received or local route, run the NCLU `net show bgp` command or the vtysh `show bgp` command.

-The following example shows that a IPv4 unicast route is received with the BGP link bandwidth attribute from two peers.
+The following example shows that an IPv4 unicast route is received with the BGP link bandwidth attribute from two peers.
 The link bandwidth extended community is encoded in bytes-per-second and shown in Mbps per second: `Extended Community: LB:65002:131072000 (1000.000 Mbps) and Extended Community: LB:65001:65536000 (500.000 Mbps)`.

 ```
 cumulus@switch:~$ net show bgp ipv4 unicast 192.168.10.1/32